 Doctor Numenius of Heraclea

 We can only find little historical data about Numenius.
-He used to be an ancient doctor who created two medical recipes.
+He used to be an ancient doctor who created two medical recipes for some health issues.
 One was for treating stiff joints, and the other one to be used as treatment for inflammation of the cervix.

 He is mostly mentioned in the enormous “Dictionary of Greek and Roman Biography and Mythology” by William Smith.
 Smith is an English lexicographer and published this dictionary in London, 1870.
 There he states:

 “Numenius, a medical writer, quoted by Celsus and Aetius (who refers to him as Nimius, not Numenius).
 He is a native from Heraclea and was a pupil of Dieuches.
 Probably lived in the 4th or 3rd century BC.
-He also had a poem on fishing, which Aetius likes to quote quite often.
+He also had a poem on recreational activities like fishing; which Aetius likes to quote quite often.
 The Scholiast on Nicander quote a person of the same name who wrote on venomous animals…” (Smith, 1873)